Higashiōmi: History

 On January 1, 2006, the town of Notogawa (from Kanzaki District), and the town of Gamō (from Gamō District) were merged into Higashiōmi.

 Government

 Higashiōmi has a mayor-council form of government with a directly elected mayor and a unicameral city council of 25 members.
 Higashiōmi, together with the town of Ryūō, contributes three members to the Shiga Prefectural Assembly.
-In terms of national politics, the city is part of Shiga 2nd district and Shiga 4th district of the lower house of the Diet of Japan.
+In terms of national politics, the city is part of Shiga 2nd district of the lower house of the Diet of Japan, and is represented by Kenichiro Ueno.

 Economy

 The economy of Higashiōmi is centered on agriculture and light manufacturing.
 There are several industrial parks in the city.
 Murata Manufacturing, Kyocera, Panasonic, Suntory and Toppan have large factories in the city.

 Education

 Higashiōmi has 22 public elementary schools and ten public middle schools operated by the city government.
 There are five public high schools operated by the Shiga Prefectural Department of Education.
 The prefecture also operates one special education school for the handicapped.
 The Biwako-Gakuin University, a private's university with associated junior college, is also located in Higashiōmi.